-Available through two Amish gentlemen.
+Also available through some Amish gentlemen.
 Please do not visit them on Sundays.
 Contact them in person or send them a postcard to set up a date to visit or to receive their Bee Supply Price List.

-We can also email you a scanned copy of their price lists if you'd like - contact us at email@example.com.
+We MAY be able to email you a scanned copy of their price lists if you'd like - contact us at email@example.com.
 BUT contacting them directly will get you the most up-to-date info.

 Rudy Schwartzentruber 271 Johnson Road, Rensselaer Falls, NY 13680 (near Heuvelton)